 Buying: If you will use the container for years and can afford it, buying is usually the best option.

-A storage container is either made of heavy duty steel or aluminum, come in a variety of sizes and due to resilient weatherproof natures, they also provide a perfect secure solution for anyone with fixed (or semi fixed) locational storage needs at a low cost!
+A storage container is either made of heavy-duty steel or aluminum, come in a variety of sizes, and due to resilient weatherproof natures, they also provide a perfect and secure solution for anyone with fixed (or semi-fixed) locational storage needs at a low cost!